arnabganguly/HDInsightESPLab/HDInsightESP.md

 ## Create an ESP enabled HDInsight cluster

-1. Log in with the user id and password provided to you.
+ - Log in with the user id and password provided to you.
 You should have access to one resource group with the below components pre-created
-a.
-An ADLS Gen2 storage account.
+ - An ADLS Gen2 storage account.
-b.
-A Managed Identity for the Storage account.
+ - A Managed Identity for the storage account.
-c.
-A managed identity for the Azure Active Directory Domain Services(AAD-DS).
+ - A managed identity for the Azure Active Directory    Domain Services(AAD-DS).  d.
-d.
 A VNet for you to inject your HDInsight cluster into.

-2. Search HDInsight from central search field in the Azure Portal and then click *Create*.
+ - Search HDInsight from central search field in the Azure Portal and then click *Create*.
 More details on how to create HDInsight clusters from the Azure Portal please refer this [link](https://docs.microsoft.com/en-us/azure/hdinsight/hdinsight-hadoop-create-linux-clusters-portal?toc=/en-us/azure/hdinsight/hadoop/TOC.json&bc=/en-us/azure/bread/toc.json).

    ![HDICreate1](https://github.com/arnabganguly/HDInsightESPLab/blob/master/images/Picture28.png)

- 2. Choose ‘*Custom*’ on create options and populate the requisite fields in the *Basics* blade.
+ - Choose ‘*Custom*’ on create options and populate the requisite fields in the *Basics* blade.
 Choose *Cluster type* as *HBase* for this lab.

 >**Note:**
 >